 Later you're tinkering around, deleting and moving files.
-It's not your machine and there's already so much trash in the bin, you wouldn't want your trash mixed with their trash, so you empty yours.
+It's not your machine and there's already so much trash in the bin, you wouldn't want your trash mixed with their trash (the horror!), so you empty yours.
 Whoops there went the backup, but all was imported perfectly so no worry.

 Or was it!
 Actually the emails survived all right, only missing some images attached to a letter in the Drafts folder.
 Probably saved in a temporary location that wasn't preserved in the Windows 7 upgrade.
 The contacts though, are all horribly terribly wrong.
 Important people are missing!
-You were fooled before when you saw their first and last name on your emails into assuming this implied an association with their address in your contacts.
-Alas it is not so!
+You were fooled into thinking a first and last name on your emails implied an association with their profile in your contacts, but alas it is not so!

 Ah, but you are a programmer.
 Bahahaha!

-So with time of the essence I coded up some quick and awful Python.
+So with time of the essence I coded up some quick and dirty Python.

 - Download and install Python 2.6.4.
 Choose Windows x86 MSI Installer if you're not sure which.
-Install it to the default directory, C:\Python26
+Install it to the default directory:

-- Back in Windows Live Mail in Contacts go Alt+F -> Import -> Comma Separated Values and select C:\Mail\contacts.csv
+- Back in Windows Live Mail in Contacts go Alt+F → Import → Comma Separated Values and select

 - You should see over a dozen separate mappings, First Name to First Name, Last Name to Last Name and so on, if you don't then stop here.
 If you do, click Finish! :)